 This can happen if the client connecting to the server does not support a protocol that the server is allowing.
-For instance, you may be trying to use a client application that supports SSLv2, but the server is only allowing SSLv3 or TLSv1.
+For instance, you may be trying to use a client application that supports TLS v1, but the server is only allowing TLSv1.2 or higher.
 If your client is an older application this may be the case.
-You are able to check the supported server protocols and ciphers by using a tool such as SSL Diagnos, which can be found at:

 If you are trying to determine what protocols the client supports, then Wireshark could be used, but some knowledge of how to use this utility is needed:

 |Class:||INF: Product Information|